syncfusion-content/blazor-docs/blazor/treegrid/how-to/render-treegrid-inside-tab-with-specific-height.md

 ---
 layout: post
-title: How to Render Treegrid Inside Tab With Specific Height in Blazor Tree Grid Component | Syncfusion
+title: Render TreeGrid inside the Tab with specific height in Blazor TreeGrid Component | Syncfusion
-description: Checkout and learn about Render Treegrid Inside Tab With Specific Height in Blazor Tree Grid component of Syncfusion, and more details.
+description: Learn here all about Render TreeGrid inside the Tab with specific height in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# Render Tree Grid inside the Tab with specific height
+# Render TreeGrid inside the Tab with specific height in Blazor TreeGrid Component

 By default, Tree Grid will occupy the entire space of the parent element when Tree Grid [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_Height) and [`Width`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_Width) property is defined as 100%.
 But if you render the similar Tree Grid inside the Tab control, it will consider the entire page and render the Tree Grid without horizontal scroller.